charliinew/charliinew/README.md

 # 👋 Hi there!

-I'm a **2nd Year Epitech Student** and I'm currently working with Adfinitas as a Web Developer for my first year intership.
-I actually learn web developpement and try to create nice project !
+I'm a **2nd Year Epitech Student** and I'm currently working with Adfinitas as a Web Developer for my first-year internship.
+I am actually learning web development and trying to create nice projects!

 ## 🌐 Languages